nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. The user types and enters the command `aelr eid/1 s/2022-03-04 e/2022-03-06` where 1 is the employee id, 2022-03-04 is the start date and 2022-03-06 is the end date.
 2. The parser checks that the end date `e/` is after the start date represented by `s/`.The end date `e/` also must be less than 7 days away from the start date `s/`.
 If both conditions are not satisfied, an error message will be shown.
-3. The parser would initialise a `Id` constructed from the input of argument `eid/` and a list of `LeaveDate` objects representing every single day in the range between `s/` and `e/` with the end and start dates inclusive.
+3. The parser would instantiate a `Id` constructed from the input of argument `eid/` and a list of `LeaveDate` objects representing every single day in the range between `s/` and `e/` with the end and start dates inclusive.
 4. The `Id` and list of `LeaveDate` are passed down to the newly created command.
 5. The command is executed.
 The command first tries to find the `Employee` with ID 1.
 If the `Employee` does not exist, an error message will be displayed.
 6. The command then checks if the employee has taken leave on any of the days in the range between the start date `s/` and end date `e/` inclusive.
 If this is the case, an error message would be thrown.
 7. Assuming step 6 completes with no exception, `Employee` is added to `Leave` on all the days in the range of the start day to end date inclusive
-8. SudoHr will show all the days on which the employee has successfully taken leave.
+8. `FilteredLeaveList` will be updated to show all the days on which the employee has successfully taken leave.

 ##### Feature considerations
 We intentionally limited the range of days to be added to 1 week.
 This is to avoid excessively large ranges that are likely to be an error or typo rather than intended, such as taking leaves over multiple years.
 Hence, we decided that 1 week would be the most appropriate duration as it is the typical length of leave taken when people go on vacation.

 Should an employee indeed have more than 1 week of leave applied, the leave will be registered as different commands.

-We also decided guarding against adding the range of leaves dates if even one of the days have already been indicated as leave.
+We also decided to guard against adding the range of leaves dates if even one of the days have already been indicated as leave.
 This is to be consistent with AddEmployeeToLeave command.
 In the case that the user would actually like to extend the leave for an employee, the addition would only require two additional commands and hence, is likely of minimal inconvenience to the user.

 #### 4.4.4.
 Listing all employees taking leave on a specific day